docker/docs/content/guides/docker-concepts/building-images/using-the-build-cache.md

 By keeping an eye on these triggers, Docker ensures that each build reflects the most up-to-date state of your project, keeping everything running smoothly and preventing any surprises along the way.

-But you might ask “Why is it important to use the cache effectively?”
+But you might ask, “Why is it important to use the cache effectively?”

 - First off, speed!
 Using the cache effectively means faster builds.
 When Docker can reuse previous results, it skips unnecessary steps, shaving off valuable time.
 - Then there's storage.
 Efficient cache usage means you're not storing redundant data.
 By reusing cached layers instead of creating new ones, you're saving space on your system.